 4. Make an offer sooner

 If I had my time over again I would also make an offer to my audience sooner.
 The fact is you can’t make an offer until you are clear on your audience and what they want (point 2) and what you truly want to do in your business (point 3).
 So work on these two things and the offer you make will become much more clear to you.

-If you want to know more about your audience, you’re not sure about how to get aligned with your business or what offer to make then join me on my 6-week mastermind + training course: Authentic Offers that Sell.
-If you want to get clear on your audience, your message, how to build your list & sell without being salesy this program will help you.
+If you want to know more about your audience, you’re not sure about how to get aligned with your business or what offer to make then visit my Facebook Page Freedom Unlimited with Jen Ramsey where you’ll gain lots of tips and strategies to build your business.

 5. Start building your list and visibility earlier